 The calibration was done by observing a dense field of stars with the spacecraft in normal pointing mode.
 Two reference stars were observed continuously, while sets of 4 stars each were observed for 100 seconds.
-The calibration was completed after observing

-5.7.
-Operations

-64 stars over the ACA field of view, taking roughly 60 minutes.
-There are currently no plans to repeat this calibration.
+The calibration was completed after observing 64 stars over the ACA field of view, taking roughly 60 minutes.
+There are currently no plans to repeat this on-orbit calibration.
+Instead, the field distortion coefficients are monitored by long-term trending of observed star positions relative to their expected positions.